bunetj/compress-media/README.md

 the **audio** script looks okay too. i almost never used it bc my audios seem optimal.

-**pdf** can be compressed by converting it to images and back to pdf idk if it's conventional or what. i didnt used it much and did not finish it.
+**pdf** can be compressed by converting it to images and back to pdf idk if it's conventional or what. i didnt use it much and did not finish it.

 * check sizes.txt for optimal sizes so as to avoid the neurotic battle for petty megabytes